-For all Faculty and Staff in the AAUP Bargaining Unit
+For all Faculty and Staff in the AAUP Bargaining Unit.

-University policy permits nine, ten, and eleven month faculty to earn no more than the twelve month equivalent of his/her base annual salary over the course of a year.
-The University’s Policy on Extra Compensation for Full-Time Faculty in AAUP is available on the University Policy website.
+University policy permits nine, ten, and eleven month faculty to earn no more than the twelve month equivalent of the faculty member’s base annual salary over the course of a year (See the Policy on Extra Compensation for Full-Time Faculty in AAUP).Both outside consulting and professional practice require prior University approval.

-The ByLaws describe the qualifications for Associate Professor as follows:
+The By-Laws describe the qualifications for Associate Professor as follows:

-The ByLaws describe the qualifications for Assistant Professor as follows:
+The By-Laws describe the qualifications for Assistant Professor as follows:

 The text continues with the following note regarding assistant professors:

 “Continued reappointment of a person in a tenure track position, after it is clear that he/she will not become eligible for permanent tenure, cannot be justified on grounds of immediate convenience.
 In his/her own interest and that of the University, he/she should be released after the customary notice” (Article XIV.D.1).

 The By-Laws describe the qualifications for Instructors as follows:

 “(i) Training or experience appropriate to the performance of his/her assigned responsibilities.
 In many cases, this will mean the possession of, or evidence of, substantial progress toward the appropriate terminal degree.